mongodb/chatbot/docs/docs/ingest/configuration-reference.md

 The `makeOpenAiEmbedder()` function also supports configuring exponential backoff with the `backoffOptions` argument.
 This wraps the `exponential-backoff` package.
-This is included because when you are bulk uploading embeddings for content, you may hit the rate limit for the OpenAI Embeddings API.
+Exponential backoff behavior is included because when you are bulk uploading embeddings for content, you may hit the rate limit for the OpenAI Embeddings API.
 This allows you to automatically retry the embedding request after a delay.